Rachel Cook Sizzles In A Blue Bikini, Teasingly Tells Fans To ‘Dare To Ask For It’

 In her caption, Rachel encouraged people to figure out what they wanted and then to dare to ask for it.

 It only took about two hours for nearly 80,000 of Rachel’s 2.7 million followers to like this trio of bikini snaps.
-More than 600 comments flowed in during that timeframe as well and the model’s followers adored these shots.
+More than 600 comments flowed in during that timeframe as well.

 “Oh rachel..why are you so hot,” one follower teasingly questioned.